December 3, 2016

 PATTERNS (1956)

 Flawless.
 Compelling.
 Stunning.
-Select words that describe this movie from a revised script and screenplay by Rod Serling first used for a “Kraft Television Theater” production the year before.
-The lack of music carries over from the television series.
-If you were told the crux of the film revolves around boardroom meetings, one might think it would be boring.
+Select words that describe this movie from a revised script and screenplay by Rod Serling first used for a Kraft Television Theater production the year before.
+The lack of a music score carries over from the television project.
+If you were told that the crux of the film revolves around boardroom meetings, one might think it would be boring.
 There is nothing here to bore the mature viewer.
-From the beautiful opening cinematography by Boris Kaufman, the way it weaves around between skyscrapers, the movie intrigues as if it was a creative art film.
-We see graphic patterns right before us, but Serling’s script deals more with personal patterns of behavior and political movers and shakers.
+From the beautiful opening cinematography by Boris Kaufmanweaving between skyscrapers the movie intrigues as if it were a creative art film.
+We see graphic patterns right before us, but Serling’s script deals more with personal behavior patterns and political movers and shakers.

 The final scene is astounding.
 Heflin confronts Sloane, seemingly for the last time before returning to Ohio.
-He has had enough of New York City, the company, and Sloane personally.
+He has had enough of New York City, the company, and Sloane in particular.
 In no uncertain terms, he tells Sloane how much he hates every inch of him.
 Heflin would do everything in his power to remove Sloane as president if he remained.
 Sloane has no problem with that and Heflin is welcome to try.
 Sloan defends himself by fiercely laying out his reasons for his behavioral pattern, continually challenging Heflin’s work ethic.
 Still in fiery conversation, out of the blue he immediately doubles Heflin’s salary and stock options.
 Without even a blink, Heflin also wants to inherit Begley’s “single dream” of breaking Sloane's jaw someday.
 Slightly amused, Sloane agrees and adds a rider giving him the same privilege to Heflin's jaw.

 October 1, 2016